Growing Grapes: Get Epic Amounts Of Fruit From The Vine

-Grapes can grow anywhere where there are cool winters and warm summers.
+Grow grapes anywhere where there are cool winters and warm summers.
 However, they seem to do best in areas where it’s cool but not extremely cold, which is one of the reasons why the Napa Valley in California is known for its wine harvests.

 Winter temperatures are important as well.
 Cooler temperatures at or below 50 degrees for 2-3 months of the year is important.
 40 degrees is the optimal range.

 Determining the right amount of water for growing grapes can be tricky.
-Your soil should be damp, but not soggy, as grapes can rapidly develop diseases if it’s too wet.
+Your soil should be damp but not soggy, as grapes can rapidly develop diseases if it’s too wet.

-Most commercial growers opt for drip irrigation systems to water directly into the root mass at the base of the plant.
+Most commercial grape growers opt for drip irrigation systems to water directly into the root mass at the base of the plant.
 Mulching around the plants to maintain moisture can also help, especially during the heat of the summer months.
 Mulch also reduces weed development.

 In the first year, a good rule of thumb is to water at least once per week until the soil is damp 6″-10″ deep around the plant’s roots.
 In subsequent years, water once per week until damp 12″ beneath the soil’s surface.
 Provide additional water if the weather is particularly hot.

 Drip irrigation is also recommended to keep water off the leaves, as excess moisture on the leaves promotes fungal diseases.
-If you must hand-water, try to avoid spraying the leaves, and water early in the morning to allow any excess moisture to evaporate in the sun.
+If you must hand-water, try to avoid spraying the leaves and water early in the morning to allow any excess moisture to evaporate in the sun.

 Testing the soil with a probe to check the moisture can be useful.
 However, you can also check it literally by hand.

-Use a trowel and pull back the soil until you can get a couple inches beneath the soil’s surface.
+Use a trowel and pull back the soil until you can get a couple of inches beneath the soil’s surface.
 Scoop out a handful of soil and squeeze it into a ball.
 If the soil sticks together and your hand feels cool to the touch, your vines are getting enough water.

 If the soil does not stick together and crumbles apart, and you aren’t experiencing the effect of evaporative moisture cooling on your skin, water your vines.